cern-eos/eos/doc/diopside/manual/using.rst

    xrdcp "root://myeos//eos/myfile?authz=zteos64:MDAwMDAwNzR4nONS4WIuKq8Q-Dlz-ltWI3H91Pxi_cSsAv2S_OzUPP2SeAgtpMAY7f1e31Ts-od+rgcLZ_a2_bhwcZO9cracy" /tmp/

-If a token contains a subtree permission, the only way to use it for a file access is to use the CGI form.
+If a token contains a subtree permission, the only way to use it for file access is to use the CGI form.
 The filename form is practical to hide the filename for up-/downloads.